You are legally required to:

 Please refer to the Scheme Conditions for more information about the capabilities and services available for prequalification.

-Advertising and Digital Communications Prequalification Services Scheme
+Suppliers on the Advertising and Digital Communications Prequalification Services Scheme

 Recruitment, procurement and public notices